Google Workspace : Collaboration + productivity apps

 Once set up, new files on your device can be automatically uploaded to the cloud, while cloud storage files are automatically downloaded to the device.
 Delete a file in one place and it's deleted in the other.
 This works across multiple devices, too, ensuring they're always up-to-date.

 This will sound familiar if you use cloud storage on the desktop, as it's how the desktop clients normally work, but the Android apps leave you to manage the process yourself.
 That's why installing a MetaCtrl app could make a lot of sense.

-The best free productivity apps at a glance
+The best free productivity apps

 RescueTime not only tracks the time you spend doing different things on your computer or mobile – such as visiting particular websites or using specific apps – it does so automatically.
 Running in the background as it does, RescueTime quietly logs your activity without serving as a distraction.

 It's possible to set yourself targets and alerts, and the idea is that these goals will help you to develop better working habits.
 It enables you to see just how you spend your day on your digital devices so you can better understand where the time has gone.
 There free version of the app enables you to look back at three months of data for analysis, but paid-for packages (which start at $6 per month) have no limits and includes a number of extra features.

 For most people, the free version will be more than enough, and the fact that it is available for macOS, Windows, Linux, iOS, Android and ChromeOS means that it is possible to track work across multiple devices and platforms.